Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 • Return after 26 weeks: Same job or suitable alternative

-Pregnancy Discrimination Protection
+Pregnancy & Maternity Discrimination Protection

-• Cannot be dismissed due to pregnancy
+• Cannot be dismissed or selected for redundancy due to pregnancy or maternity leave

-• Cannot be treated unfairly or disadvantaged
+• Cannot be treated unfairly, disadvantaged, or harassed

 Antenatal Care Rights